 Exclusive - a pin that has not been sold to the public but instead given out to a partner or other person affiliated or not affiliated with Hard Rock International.

 Staff Only - a pin awarded to a Hard Rock staff member

 Prototype - a pre-production or sample pin made in advance of the full production run for testing or quality purposes

 Produced - the year that the pin was released for sale or distributed via other means; sometimes the year is printed on the pin to commemorate a special event in time

 # Produced - this is the production quantity printed on the rear of the pin.
 Leave blank if it is not printed on the back of the pin.

 Ratio - often found in blind packaging pin series to define the production quantity ratio to overall number of produced pins

 Made in - country where pin was manufactured; often printed on the back of the pin

-Ref # - the Pin Number from the original Hard Rock Pin Catalog; should not be used for pins that were never in the old catalog
+Ref # - the Pin Number from the original Hard Rock Pin database; should not be used for pins that were never in the old database